danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Configure `heartbeat.interval.ms`** to control the interval at which the consumer sends heartbeats to the group coordinator.
 - **Use `session.timeout.ms`** to set the timeout for detecting consumer failures.
 - **Monitor consumer lag** to ensure that the consumer is keeping up with the latest records.
+- In a multi-consumer setup, the **consumer group leader is responsible for assigning a subset of topic partitions to each consumer** in the group.
+- The **heartbeat thread** in a Kafka consumer is used to detect if a consumer has failed by sending periodic heartbeats to the broker.
+- Consumer **fetch size** is the most important configuration for performance, controlled by `fetch.min.bytes` and `fetch.max.bytes`.
+- The `wakeup()` method can be safely used from an external thread to **interrupt an active consumer operation**.
+- Consumers **read data in order within each topic partition** and can **read from multiple partitions**.
 - **Enable `client.id`** to provide a logical application name in logs and metrics for easier monitoring.
 - **Set `interceptor.classes`** to add custom interceptors for additional logging, monitoring, or modifications to records.
 - **Use `poll()` in a loop** to continuously consume messages from the Kafka broker.